rockabetty/caveart/src/documentation/SETUP.md

 Click through the next steps and then download your Access Key ID and Secret Access Key.
 You're going to use these keys in the .env file, which is covered in the next step.

+## Install Image Magick
+Image Magick is what Caveart uses to quickly compress files.
+It's a CLI tool that runs when you execute a command and then exits.
+Check out [Image Magick.org](https://imagemagick.org/) to install it.

+To verify installation, open your console and type `magick -version`.

 ## Configure the Next.js Application
 Within the root of the project folder, you'll find ".env.example".
 This file provides an example of what environment variables (configurations, settings) that Caveart needs to run.
 In order to tell your local version of Caveart what your postgres password is, make a file called `.env` (with the dot!) and copy the contents of `.env.example` into it.
 You'll need to replace the example values, so now let's walk through doing that.